whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <p>The design is simple and masculine with brown straps and a rose gold face watch.
 I can't wait for my husband to wear this!</p>

+<p>Side note: Initially the watch came with a manufacturer defect on the straps, but Harrison Blake's awesome customer service sent out a new one the next day, such prompt and amazing service!</p>

 <br>

 <center><img src="/images/HarrisonBlakeJan2016PocketSquare.jpg" border="0" style="border:none;max-width:100%;" /></center>